Kasai Rinkai Park 葛西臨海公園

-From there, consider a trip on the park train which will take you around the main attractions.
+From there, consider a trip on the park train which will take you to all the main attractions.

 The Sea Bird Sanctuary makes up one-third of the park's total area.
 Visitors can birdwatch and learn more about the local species that live there.
-Certain areas such as the east beach and the marshland are restricted access to give the birds some human-free habitats.
-However, the west beach is open to the public and is a popular place for summertime activities.
+Certain areas such as the marshland are restricted access to give the birds some human-free habitats.

 There's an information center where you can learn more about the efforts to bring native birds back into the area.